-As mentioned above, the following technique is what we believe to be one of the most effective methods of lacing up a pair of Converse trainers, which were originally considered some of the best basketball shoes around.
+As mentioned above, the following technique is what we believe to be one of the most effective methods of lacing up a pair of Converse trainers, arguably some of the best sneakers on the market.

-Step 1: Thread one end of your shoelace through the first eyelet on the left-hand side and pull through about halfway.
+Step 1: Take one end of your shoelaces and pass it through the initial eyelet on the left side, then pull it through to the halfway point.

-Step 2: Do the same with the other end of your shoelace, then pull both ends until there is a flat bar between the first two eyelets.
+Step 2: Repeat the process with the other end of the shoelace, and then tug on both ends until a flat bar is formed between the first two eyelets.

-Step 3: Take the left lace and feed it through the second eyelet up on the right side of your sneaker.
-Thread through the top and pull the shoelace right through.
+Step 3: Using the left lace, thread it through the second eyelet on the right side of your sneaker.
+Guide the lace over the top and pull it through completely.

 Step 4: Take the right lace and cross over the top of the left lace and feed through the second eyelet up on the left-hand side.

 Step 5: Repeat this process until you reach the final row of eyelets.